Can Stress Cause Vertigo? What Science Says—and How to Find Relief

 Is Vertigo Likely to Affect You?

-Although vertigo can happen at any age, they are more common in people over the age of 65 years old.
-Women are also more likely to experience vertigo than men.
-Some women also experience vertigo due to pregnancy.
+Vertigo can happen at any age, but is more common in those over 65.
+Women are more likely than men.
+Pregnancy also increases risk.

 If you are experiencing vertigo and you find that it is affecting the quality of your life, you should seek out professional help to really determine the cause of your vertigo.